Best Gravel Patio Ideas: DIY Design & Materials

 Aesthetically pleasing.
 Pebbles allow for more creativity in terms of design.
 It can be easily mixed with other stones or landscaping materials to add beauty to a landscape, garden or patio.

 Beneficial to plants.
 When aggregates are used with plants or in a garden bed along your patio, gravel traps moisture thus reflecting heat better.
-It is a great alternative to wood mulch as soil covering.
+It is a great alternative to wood mulch as a soil covering.

 Improves the value of your home.
 A gravel patio is a stunning addition to any garden which improves the value of your home at a low cost.
 It is a wise practical investment that can give a lot of benefits in the long run compared to other filling materials.

 Lasts multiple seasons.
 Aggregate patios can withstand any climate or weather including storms or snow.
-A layer of snow in a gravel patio may be easily removed with the use of a snow blower, a shovel or salt.
+A layer of snow in a gravel patio may be easily removed with the use of a snow blower, a shovel, or salt.
 It also works well for warm climates as it does not require watering.

 Gravel patios last a long time.
 Gravel does not decompose and will last years.